vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 **IMPORTANT**: Running `vic-machine inspect config` before you run `vic-machine configure` is especially important if you are adding registry certificates, volume stores, DNS servers, or container networks to a VCH that already includes one or more of those elements.
 When you add registry certificates, volume stores, DNS servers, or container networks to a VCH, you must specify the existing configuration as well as any new configurations in separate instances of the appropriate `vic-machine inspect config` option.

+When you run a `vic-machine configure` operation, `vic-machine` takes a snapshot of the VCH endpoint VM before it makes any modifications to the VCH.
+However, `vic-machine` does not remove the snapshot when the configuration operation finishes.
+You must manually remove the snapshot, after verifying that the configuration operation was successful.

 ## Update vCenter Server Credentials <a id="vccreds"></a>

 If the vCenter Server credentials change after the deployment of a VCH, you must update that VCH with the new credentials.
 The VCH will not function until you update the credentials.